oxabz/rofi-nm-wifi/README.md

 # Other info

-This script is my first "program" to be put in line with the intent of being used by other than me so all constructive criticism would be greatly apreciated
+This script is my first "program" to be put online with the intent of being used by other than me so all constructive criticism would be greatly apreciated